-Anal fistula is one of the common anorectal diseases.
-It is an inflammatory tunnel under the skin, connecting the anal canal and the surface of the surrounding skin.
-80% occur as a result of an anorectal infection, wherein the anal crypts are infected and cysts containing pus form near the anal canal.
-If the abscess breaks or is opened a fistula is often formed.
+An anal fistula is an infected tunnel under the skin that connects the anal canal and the surface of the surrounding skin.
+The majority of fistulas occur as a result of an anorectal infection that led to pus-filled cysts to form near the anal canal and spread to the skin.

 Because anal fistulas are classified by their location in relation to the anal sphincter muscles (intersphincteric transphincteric, suprasphincteric, and extrasphincteric fistula), diagnosis first requires your doctor to locate the external opening of the fistula.
 Using an anoscope and a probe to identify the fistula path, your doctor will diagnosis you with one of the following four fistula types: